 1. Use Reminders

-The first option is the most out-of-the-box solution, but also doesn't quite get your all the way.
+The first option is the most out-of-the-box solution, but also does not quite get your all the way.

 Slack has a built-in reminders function that people often use to remember when to send a message.